ArctosDB/arctos/.github/ISSUE_TEMPLATE/feature_request.md

 **Is your feature request related to a problem?
 Please describe.**
 A clear and concise description of what the problem is.
 Ex.
 I'm always frustrated when [...]

+** Describe what you're trying to accomplish**
+An clear and concise overview of the goals; why are you asking for this?

 **Describe the solution you'd like**
-A clear and concise description of what you want to happen.
+How might we accomplish your goals?

 **Describe alternatives you've considered**
 A clear and concise description of any alternative solutions or features you've considered.